 Dandelion root can also be ground with a mortar and pestle or in a coffee grinder and used in place of coffee (it’s not caffeinated though!).

 What exactly are the health benefits of drinking dandelion root tea?
 Dandelion is amazing for your entire digestive system, and your liver, in particular.
 It is also wonderful for your kidneys and bladder, so it’s an all-around fabulous detoxifier!
 It’s also high in vitamins and minerals including calcium, iron and potassium.
 It can help with a wide range of maladies including gallstones and skin conditions.
-(For more information on the nutritional profile and benefits of dandelion please read this and this.)
+(For more information on the nutritional profile and benefits of dandelion please read this.)

 If you really want to get the benefit of dandelion root, you could also consider making a tincture or vinegar, both which work to extract the medicinal value of the plant.